james-see/beatstoch/docs/index.md

 - **🎵 BPM Database Integration**: Automatically looks up song BPM from online databases
 - **🎶 Multiple Styles**: House, breaks, and generic drum patterns
-- **🔀 Stochastic Generation**: Creates varied, probabilistic drum patterns
+- **🔀 Stochastic Generation**: Creates varied, probabilistic drum patterns using golden ratio and Fibonacci sequences
 - **🎹 MIDI Export**: Generates standard MIDI files compatible with all DAWs
 - **⚡ CLI & Library**: Use as a command-line tool or Python library
-- **🎛️ Customizable**: Adjust swing, intensity, bars, and more
+- **🎛️ Customizable**: Adjust swing, intensity, bars, groove, and more
+- **🎼 Time Signatures**: Support for 4/4, 3/4, and 2/4 meters with natural accents
+- **👤 Humanize Mode**: Ghost notes and timing variation for authentic human feel

 ## Quick Start